-Betsy and I went mountain biking last weekend for the first time here in the mountain biking capital of the world.
+The first time Betsy and I went mountain biking together was in the mountain biking capital of the world, Grand Junction, Co.
 I had been once before, but it was Betsy’s inaugural journey.

-When we got home, I was anxious to see what people thought would be a good post-mountain biking meal.
-Turns out that turkey burgers won the poll which was awesome.
-First, they just sounded good to me.
-Second, I’ve never made turkey burgers on Macheesmo before so I was excited to give them a shot!
+When we got home, I was anxious to make these California Turkey Burgers.
+They seemed like the perfect post-bike burger and also I’ve never made turkey burgers on Macheesmo before so I was excited to give them a shot!

 1) Mince onions, parsley, garlic, and pepper.
 Mix with ground turkey along with salt and pepper.